Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

 Just like the And operator used in regular Python if both conditions are True the output is True, if one of the conditions in false the output is False.
 On paper an And logic gate is often written in a D.
 ![and-gate](/images/andgate.jpg){:class="img-responsive"}
 ### Or Gates
-Or gates just like And gates take in two bits as an input and produce 1 bit as an output.
+Or gates, just like And gates take in two bits as an input and produce 1 bit as an output.
 I like to think of an Or gate as the opposite of an And gate.
-In an Or gate if any inputs are a 1(true) then the output will be 1(true), but if both input are 0(false) then the output with be 0(false).
+In an Or gate if any inputs are a 1(true) then the output will be 1(true), but if both inputs are 0(false) then the output with be 0(false).
 On paper:
 ![or-gate](/images/orgate.jpg){:class="img-responsive"}
 ### Not Gates
 Unlike the others the Not gate only takes in **one** input and produces just **one** output.
 Out of all the Logic gates this one is my favorite because of it's simplicity.
 It takes in one bit and the output is the inverse bit.
 For example, if you passed in a 1(true) the output would be 0(false).
 On paper: